Shima-Lab/SCALE-SDM_mixed-phase_Shima2019/README.md

 # General description
 SCALE is a library of weather and climate models of the Earth and planets (Nishizawa et al., 2015; Sato et al., 2015, http://r-ccs-climate.riken.jp/scale/).
 We implemented SDM 2.2.0 into SCALE version 0.2.5, and constructed a mixed-phase cloud model, SCALE-SDM 0.2.5-2.2.0.

+Then, by correcting three of the four issues (see Shima et al., 2019, GMDD), we updated the model to SCALE-SDM 0.2.5-2.2.1.

 Detailed instruction of SCALE (without SDM) are avaiable from the SCALE web page: http://r-ccs-climate.riken.jp/scale/doc/index.html.